 Crashes aside, what is even more common is something air carriers endure daily – turbulence.
 Numerous times I, an adult, had to be held down by passengers in the middle of the plane’s aisle upon hitting a bout of clear air turbulence.
 I witnessed a man, not wearing his seat belt, who hit his head on the overhead bin when the plane hit a patch of unexpected bumps.
 The turbulence from that storm was so bad on that flight, I had bruises on my shoulders from my jump-seat harness.
 Thankfully, there were not any lap children on board that evening.

 In the meantime, I beg parents to purchase a seat for their child for safety sake.
-And I plead with the airlines and FAA to withdraw their policies of allowing lap children.
 Not all parents may understand the dangers of a lap child – but you do.